-Work submitted fourteen (14) days after the due date will be marked and feedback provided but no mark will be recorded.
-If the work would have received a pass mark but for the lateness and the work is a compulsory course component, a student will be deemed to have met that requirement.
-This does not apply to a task that is assessed but no mark is awarded.

-Work submitted twenty-one (21) days after the due date will not be accepted for marking or feedback and will receive no mark or grade.
-If the assessment task is a compulsory component of the course a student will automatically fail the course.
+- Work submitted 10 to 19 days after the stipulated deadline will be assessed and feedback provided but a mark of zero will be recorded.
+If the work would have received a pass mark but for the lateness and the work is a compulsory course component (hurdle requirement), a student will be deemed to have met that requirement; - Work submitted 20 or more days after the stipulated deadline will not be accepted for assessment and will receive no feedback, mark or grade.
+If the assessment task is a compulsory component of the course a student will receive an Unsatisfactory Fail (UF) grade as a result of unsatisfactory performance in an essential component of the course.